3 Economic data over time

 caption = "Data: WDI")

-Ther are some obivous problems with the x-axis here, so let’s solve that, plus a few minor issues:
+There are some obvious problems with the x-axis here, so let’s solve that, plus a few minor issues:

 barplot_V2 <- D %>%